sandesh-ghoti/notes/docker_notes.md

       COPY <source of machine> <destination on container>
       RUN <command to run on creating build> //RUN can have multiple times ENV <env variables>
+      VOLUME <path of repo to create volume from>
       EXPOSE <port no. to expose> // this will be tunnel to random port on machine CMD [<command to run after container bootup>,<>,...] // file can only have one time CMD otherwise last CMD will be executed
       ```